Helena, mother of Constantine I: Pilgrimage and relic discoveries

-Constantine appointed his mother Helena as Augusta Imperatrix, and gave her unlimited access to the imperial treasury in order to locate the relics of the Christian tradition.
-In AD 326–28 Helena undertook a trip to Palestine.
-According to Eusebius of Caesarea (260/265 – 339/340), who records the details of her pilgrimage to Palestine and other eastern provinces, she was responsible for the construction or beautification of two churches, the Church of the Nativity, Bethlehem, and the Church of Eleona on the Mount of Olives, sites of Christ's birth and ascension, respectively.
+In AD 326–328 Helena undertook a trip to Palestine.
+According to Eusebius of Caesarea, who records the details of her pilgrimage to Palestine and other eastern provinces, and Socrates Scholasticus, she was responsible for the construction or beautification of the Church of the Nativity in Bethlehem, and the Church of Eleona on the Mount of Olives; sites of Christ's birth and ascension, respectively.
 Local founding legend attributes to Helena's orders the construction of a church in Egypt to identify the Burning Bush of Sinai.
 The chapel at Saint Catherine's Monastery—often referred to as the Chapel of Saint Helen—is dated to the year 330.
+However, a number of modern scholars believe this trip also had a political purpose, in addition to pilgrimage.
+Scholars believe that Eusebius' account led to later legends connecting her with the True Cross.

 The True Cross and the Church of the Holy Sepulchre

-Jerusalem was still being rebuilt following the destruction caused by Titus in AD 70.
+She is most famous for the discovery of the True Cross, for which she was not responsible.
 Emperor Hadrian had built during the 130s a temple to Venus over the supposed site of Jesus' tomb near Calvary, and renamed the city Aelia Capitolina.
 Accounts differ concerning whether the temple was dedicated to Venus or Jupiter.
-According to Eusebius, "[t]here was a temple of Venus on the spot.
-This the queen (Helena) had destroyed."
+According to Eusebius, Constantine destroyed the temple of Venus and discovered the burial site of Jesus in the spot.
+Later legends had Helena destroying the temple.

 According to tradition, Helena ordered the temple torn down and, according to the legend that arose at the end of the 4th century, chose a site to begin excavating, which led to the recovery of three different crosses.
 The legend is recounted in Ambrose, On the Death of Theodosius (died 395) and at length in Rufinus' chapters appended to his translation into Latin of Eusebius's Ecclesiastical History, the main body of which does not mention the event.
 Then, Rufinus relates, the empress refused to be swayed by anything short of solid proof and performed a test.
 Possibly through Bishop Macarius of Jerusalem, she had a woman who was near death brought from the city.
 When the woman touched the first and second crosses, her condition did not change, but when she touched the third and final cross she suddenly recovered, and Helena declared the cross with which the woman had been touched to be the True Cross.

 On the site of discovery, Constantine ordered the building of the Church of the Holy Sepulchre.
 Churches were also built on other sites detected by Helena.

 The "Letter From Constantine to Macarius of Jerusalem", as presented in Eusebius' Life of Constantine, states: